 My oh my.
 I can't even begin to express how utterly obsessed I am with this hip little hostel.
-The building originally functioned as sailors' lodging in the late 1800s and then metamorphosed into a Chinese dance hall, movie set, and housing for gypsy royalty.
+The building originally functioned as sailors' lodging in the late 1800s and then transformed into a Chinese dance hall, movie set, and housing for gypsy royalty.
 (Luckily none of these transformations damaged the absolutely stunning original wooden staircases...swoon).
 The Society Hotel now serves as a dreamy little landing place for the adventurous and community-minded traveler, and it will completely change your perception of hostels.
 They offer a few different boarding options ranging from a hostel-style bunk in a communal room to a private (read: tiny) room with communal bath, to an entirely private bed and bath.
 The space also boasts of several communal living areas, including a homey reading room (complete with gorgeous leather chesterfield sofas and a fireplace), a rooftop deck, and a cafe.
-The aptly named Society Cafe was so wonderful, I was tempted to list it below as one of the best places to eat and drink as well.
-Kyle and I kept stopping back in during our adventures for iced coffees or slices of avocado toast...
+The aptly named Society Cafe was so wonderful, I was tempted to list it below as one of the best places to eat and drink, as Kyle and I kept stopping back in during our adventures for iced coffees or slices of avocado toast.

 Eat - Ned Ludd